 The Revolt of Dignity & The New Gospel

-Campaign, Spectacle and Film
+Campaign, Performance and Film

 What would Jesus preach in the 21st century?
 Who would his disciples be?
 And how would today’s bearers of secular and spiritual power respond to the return and provocations of the most influential prophet and social revolutionary in human history?
 With “The new Gospel”, Milo Rau is staging a “Revolt of Dignity”.
 Led by political activist Yvan Sagnet, the movement is fighting for the rights of migrants who came to Europe across the Mediterranean to be enslaved on the tomato fields in southern Italy and to live in ghettos under inhumane conditions.
 The director and his team return to the origins of the gospel and stage it as a passion play of an entire civilization.
 In Matera, in southern Italy, where the great Jesus films from Pasolini to Gibson were shot, an authentically political as well as theatrical and cinematic “New Gospel” emerges for the 21st century.
 A manifesto of solidarity with the poorest, a revolt for a more just, humane world.

 Six years ago, Pope Francis denounced the “globalization of indifference” in Lampedusa and said about capitalism that “this system kills.”
 The moment Italy criminalizes the rescue of people who are drowning, the Catholic Church returns to its socio-revolutionary roots: what does the Bible really ask of us?
 What was meant by the radical “no” by the Christian prophet when confronted with the system of Roman imperialism and exploitation?
 Who would Jesus fight for today – and who would be fighting at his side?